electricant/ipol.gq/content/articles/netis_WF2419I_hacking.md

 	 #include <fcntl.h>
 	 #include <errno.h>

-After that, I compiled the sources with

-make

-and I got a fancy new executable to play with: __mksquashfs-lzma__.
+After that, I compiled the sources with <tt>make</tt> and I got a fancy new executable to play with: __mksquashfs-lzma__.
 It can be used to build the new file system as usual.

 	$ squashfs/squashfs-tools/mksquashfs-lzma squashfs-root D0000.new.squashfs -b 65536 -all-root -noappend -be